openstack-archive/fuel-octane/README.rst

 Features
 --------

-* Backup the Fuel Master node configuraiton, OpenStack release bundles, metadata of environments and target nodes
+* Backup the Fuel Master node configuration, OpenStack release bundles, metadata of environments and target nodes

 * Restore metadata of the Fuel Master node, environments and target nodes